Banshee1221/banshee1221.github.io/_posts/2018-06-27-cwl_pipeline_astro.md

 ### Scattering

 The most complicated part of the workflow for them was the `scatter` method that CWL uses to split work into chunks.
 In short, the `scatter` method is a way of defining how an array of inputs to a tool (which could be output from another) is processed.
-As of now, there are 3 types of `scatter`:
+As of now, there are three types of `scatter`:

 * dotproduct
 * nested_crossproduct